 Innovation through ingenuity and the pursuit of continuous improvement

-The Duke Human Vaccine Institute (DHVI) continues to lead with cutting edge vaccine research against infectious diseases that impact global health.
-The investigators at DHVI conduct basic and translational research to develop novel vaccines, therapeutics and diagnostics for diseases such as HIV-1, tuberculousis, influenza, malaria, ebola, zika and cytomegalovirus.
-Several DHVI investigator led basic science discoveries that are currently being produced in Good Manufacturing Practice (GMP) facilities for early phase vaccine trials.
+The Duke Human Vaccine Institute continues to lead with cutting edge vaccine research against infectious diseases that impact global health.
+The investigators at DHVI conduct basic and translational research to develop novel vaccines, therapeutics and diagnostics for diseases such as HIV-1, influenza, SARS-CoV-2, and tuberculosis.